 Sebastian Hämmerle received his MSc degree in mechatronics in 2013 and his MSc degree in Energy Economics in 2017 from the University of Applied Sciences in Vorarlberg.
 He worked at Hirschmann Automotive GmbH as an engineer from 2011 to 2013.
 Then he worked at Photinus GmbH & Ko KG as an engineer from 2013 to 2015.
 The main topic there was the development of autarkic street lighting.
-Afterwards, he starts to work at LEDON Lamp GmbH as the Chief Technology Officer.
+Afterwards, he started to work at LEDON Lamp GmbH as the Chief Technology Officer.
 His development focuses on retrofit lamps and indoor luminaires.

 Lifetime- and Economic Efficiency Simulation of LED Luminaires